BMW /2 motorcycle cylinder heads, butterheads, loose spark plug inserts, warped heads, gasket leakage

 This page is about the BMW motorcycle models R26, R27, R50, R60, R69, R50/2, R60/2, R50S, R69S, R50/US, R60/US, R69US.
 This page is to help with information concerning the evolution and problems with the various heads for BMW’s made from late 1955 through 1969.
 My perspective is that of a mechanic of that time.
-My shop had four full time, year round, mechanics that only worked on BMW’s, nothing else, ever.
+My shop had four full time, year-round, mechanics, that only worked on BMW’s, nothing else, ever.
 We saw the problems.

 The early heads from the /3 up to about 1961

 The first real problems came up in about 1963 and reached gigantic proportions by 1965.
 Nearly all twins would have sticky valves within the first 5,000-10,000 miles.
 They would stick in the open position and in the worst cases, not close in time for full combustion.
-Instead of following the cam ramp down and closing gently, they would snap closed and make a giant bang.
+Instead of following the cam ramp down and closing gently, they would snap closed and make a large bang.
 The owner might limp home, but many feared catastrophe and trailered them to my shop.

 The first attempt by BMW to solve this problem was to redesign the valve guide.
-The new guide has a recessed end that basically made it shorter.
+The new guide has a recessed end that made it shorter.
 A shorter guide would take longer to build up enough to stick again.
 It seemed to “sort of” fix the problem.
 Owners were also told to use fuel additives, as the fuel was the problem.
-Now the valves would go farther, but still stick again around 10,000-20,000 miles.
+Now the valves would go farther but still stick again around 10,000-20,000 miles.
 It was only a patch, not a solution.

 The next attempt was in 1966.
 All BMW motorcycles came out with rotating valves.
 The idea was that if the valves could rotate, then the carbon would get burned off equally all the way around.
 The idea was attractive, as a sticking valve would have more carbon on one side than the other.
-BMW changed the valve, keepers and retainer washer/cup at the top.
+BMW changed the valve, keepers, and retainer washer/cup at the top.
 This solution worked well.

 The term “butterheads”

 Here is a typical one that is just starting to come out.
 It will work itself out further and further and will start leaking gases.
-Eventually it will blow out of the head.
+Eventually, it will blow out of the head.

-The repaired hole will look like this.
+After it has been drilled and threaded, the repaired hole will look like this.
 The depth is slightly over 1/2″, but well under the later 3/4″ hole.

 See the upside down cast in “LK” letters?

-I have no knowledge of problems that have arisen since 1980 on the /2.
-An apparent problem that BMW heads had, especially the R50/R60, was that they developed cracks that emanated out from the spark plug hole and headed towards the valves.
+A problem that BMW heads had, especially the R50/R60, was that they developed cracks that emanated out from the spark plug hole and headed towards the valves.
 We just ignored the cracks and went on with life.
 They didn’t seem to cause any problems and I have seen many go another 50,000 miles with cracks and no problems.
 These cracks were in many heads from the first ones in 56 on.
 I can’t remember if they happened to the /3 (51-55) series.

 Spark plugs for the /2 BMW motorcycle